Jeremiah Riggs

-Jeremiah Riggs (born December 12, 1982) is an American professional wrestler, and mixed martial artist who competes in the welterweight and middleweight divisions.
+Jeremiah Riggs (born December 12, 1982) is an American professional wrestler, mixed martial artist and bare-knuckle boxer, currently competing in the middleweight division in the Bare Knuckle Fighting Championship (BKFC).
 A professional MMA competitor since 2007, Riggs has made a name for himself mainly fighting in the Midwest, and his home state of Mississippi.
 He was a competitor on SpikeTV's The Ultimate Fighter: Team Rampage vs Team Forrest as well as a contestant on WWE Tough Enough.

 Early life

 Riggs was born and raised in Vicksburg, Mississippi.
 He is the son of an E-9 who served four years in the Coast Guard followed by 31 years in the National Guard.
 Riggs attended his local high school, playing baseball and football, lettering in both sports.
 After graduating high school Riggs went on to enroll into Mississippi Delta Community College where he was on the football team.

 Upon graduating from college Riggs signed up with the United States Army and served a tour in Afghanistan with the 1st Ranger Battalion.
 After leaving the Army in 2005, Riggs worked around Mississippi driving trucks for a living; even owning his own trucking business.